LAMurakami/aws/README.md

 local-ipv4 values from the /var/log/cloud-init-output.log to the /var/www/aws/html/index.html and /var/www/aws/aws_apache2.conf files so the
 Dynamic Domain Name Service page is displayed when the AWS public domain name or IP address is visited.
+The cloud-init.pl program also updates the public-ipv6 value in the VirtualHost specification of the /var/www/&lt;site&gt;/&lt;site&gt;_apache2.conf configuration files for all the additional-sites.

 * &lt;site&gt;_apache2.conf is the site apache2 configuration file.
 The LAM AWS EC2 LAMP instance does not support .htaccess files.
 The &lt;site&gt;_apache2.conf